cmartinezone/Laravel-US-Seeders/README.md

-# Project Title
+# USA States' Cities - Laravel Seaders.

 Laravel - Seeders for US Cities

-## Getting Started
+## Description:
-This Projects has been created to siplified the relations of cities belogs to each state in the The United State
+This Projects has been created to siplified the relations of cities belogs to each state in the The United State.

 ### Prerequisites